afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 another instrument at your disposal, albeit related.
 Fasting is yet another one.

-Moreover, people who go on calorie-restriction diets are, empirically, less successful, than those who change diets, as outlined by the book.
+Moreover, people who go on calorie-restriction diets are, empirically, less successful, than those who change diets completely, as outlined by the book.
 After all, there's a [monkey][monkey] inside all of us, which is difficult to control.

-Anecdotally, after I changed my diet away from rewarding foods (and stopped having cookies lying around) I lost 3 kilograms.
+Anecdotally, after I changed my eating habits away from rewarding foods (and stopped having cookies lying around) I lost 3 kilograms.
 It is not an enormous amount, but I love how effortless it was.
 I didn't realise that I was losing weight: I simply wasn't hungry.